aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

   **Note**: You will be prompted to provide UserName enter **TestUser** and Admin password enter **Pa55w.rd!!**

+  **Note**: If you get a prompt related to NIC enter **Y**

   **Note**: Azure provides an ephemeral IP for Azure Virtual Machines which aren't assigned a public IP address, or are in the backend pool of an internal Basic
   Azure Load Balancer.
 The ephemeral IP mechanism provides an outbound IP address that isn't configurable.

    **Note**: The ephemeral IP is disabled when a public IP address is assigned to the virtual machine or the virtual machine is placed in the backend pool of a
   Standard Load Balancer with or without outbound rules.
 If a Azure Virtual Network NAT gateway resource is assigned to the subnet of the virtual machine, the ephemeral IP is disabled.